Spring has officially sprung! which means it’s time for a solid Boat cleaning before the new season picks up.

 As for cleaning the outer hull, brand name or homemade solutions all have their followers.

 No matter which products you decide to use, be sure to read and follow all warning labels.
-Always wear rubber gloves and shoes or boots to avoid skin irritation.
+Always wear rubber gloves and boots to avoid skin irritation.
 Lastly, always rinse your craft with freshwater from one end to the other once the cleaning is complete.
 This avoids any remaining cleaners from stripping wax or damaging the gel coat finish.

 member benefits beyond 24/7 towing